logern5/c1000a_sec/notes.md

 50. I put the code for that function into a C program.
 I looked at the passwords in the conf file.
 For example, the password 'ZXQsbX3B', which I knew would be 'admin'.
 I ran the code, and it returned 'YWRtaW4A', which base64 decoded comes out to 'admin'.
 There was a support console password, which in the config said it was hashed.
 It came out to be '$1$5z$0H9qcdX9vSwvLpIhy46Ez1', which running hashID said it was MD5-Crypt.
+I still haven't been able to crack it.

+51. The `sh` command works fine from the UART shell (it doesn't require some extra password).